ArakelTheDragon/Tokens/README.md

 ### 🪟 Windows Miner

-Mine MintMe and earn WorkTokens using our desktop application.
+**This is in developmnet!** Mine MintMe and earn WorkTokens using our desktop application.

 - **Download:** `WorkToken_Miner.zip`
 - **Instructions:** Run the included executable to begin mining.